 In light of SB 150, KSBA has prepared a draft resolution for boards to consider, linked below.
 We do not believe there is a need for any board to adopt this new resolution if they already adopted our first resolution, and if the board has the capacity or availability to meet by video teleconference.
 Boards should consider these options with board counsel.

 SAMPLE Local School Board Meeting Protocol Resolution UPDATED Following Passage of SB 150

 An earlier version of the resolution, linked below, was made available on March 19, 2020, prior to the passage of SB 150.

 SAMPLE Local School Board Meeting Protocol Resolution ORIGINAL Prior to Passage of SB 150

 (3.19.2020): The Attorney General issued guidance regarding meetings of local school boards and other public entities during the COVID-19 emergency:

 Attorney General Cameron Provides Agency Guidance on Open Meetings Act During COVID-19 Pandemic

-(Updated 3.27.2020) The federal Families First Coronavirus Response Act has been signed into law.
+(Updated 4.15.2020) The federal Families First Coronavirus Response Act has been signed into law.
 This legislation includes the “Emergency Family and Medical Leave Expansion Act” and the “Emergency Paid Sick Leave Act.”
-Click the link below for guidelines based on the new law.
+Click the links below for guidelines based on the new law and a sample emergency leave form.
 Boards should consult with school district counsel regarding their potential use and implementation.